DPW > Environmental > Prevention & Compliance > Cultural Resources > Cemeteries

 The Council promotes a better understanding of the rules and regulations regarding the cemeteries, and preserves the historical memory of the communities once standing at Fort Stewart.
 One member, Mr. Wyman May, has even published a new Fort Stewart cemetery survey.
 Council members such as Mr. May have contributed greatly to our understanding of early twentieth century life in the Fort Stewart area.

 The Cemetery Council meets twice a year, usually in November and April, to visit historic Fort Stewart cemeteries and sites.
-Typically, Cemetery Council tours usually occur on Thursdays and last all day.
-Lunches are served during the tour and eaten picnic-style.
-Tours are open to the public and if you wish to participate, please contact the Fort Stewart PAO office.

 Visiting Cemeteries on Fort Stewart

 To visit a cemetery on the Installation please contact the Fort Stewart PAO office.